 With father’s day fast approaching, it’s the time of year we pay extra special attention to dad.
-Kaitryn’s dad taught her how to read through retelling the Harry Potter books every night.
+Kaitryn’s dad taught her how to read through retelling the Harry Potter books.
 Christophe’s dad sat with him when he had an earache and taught him how to say thank you in four languages.
 Molly’s dad made a mean marinara, sang off-key, and enjoyed wearing socks with his Red Wing cowboy boots.
 Our dads have been there for us, and we cherish them.

 In Haiti, it’s the same thing: dads teach children important activities, role model great behavior, and attempt to put food on the table, which is difficult for so many reasons: